-Use this command to enable SSM and define a range of IPv6 multicast addresses based on an access list reset ipv6 mroute
+Use this command to enable SSM and define a range of IPv6 multicast addresses based on an access list.

 Use the set form of this command to enable SSM and define a range of IPv6 multicast addresses based on an access list.